scala/scala3/docs/_spec/06-expressions.md

 arguments, the following conditions must hold.

-- For every named argument ´p_i = e_i´ which appears left of a positional argument in the argument list ´e_1 \ldots e_m´, the argument position ´i´ coincides with the position of parameter ´p_i´ in the parameter list of the applied method.
+- For every named argument ´p_i = e_i´ which appears left of a positional argument in the argument list ´e_1 ... e_m´, the argument position ´i´ coincides with the position of parameter ´p_i´ in the parameter list of the applied method.
 - The names ´x_i´ of all named arguments are pairwise distinct and no named argument defines a parameter which is already specified by a